kyberdrb/Linux_tutorials/ARCH_installed_packages_user.md

             I tested VLC and MPV player.
 Both support GPU hardware acceleration for videos thourh VAAPI or VDPAU, according to what's enabled or preferred by the player.

             I tested **VLC player** through 'Send to VLC' extension on RTVS streams and YouTube streams, which played videos smoothly, but didn't offer the 'seeking' functionality - jumping back and forth in the video, and also VLC didn't support subtitles.
 RTVS streams could be played, but only from the  from the browser right from the extension, which I find very convenient.
 VLC doesn't support format and video quality choosing, it only plays the video or stream.
 Allegedly, the `fmt` parameter for YouTube URLs should enable the choosing of video quality, but it didn't work for me anyway.
+[1](https://www.reddit.com/r/VLC/comments/3mk8p5/vlc_seems_to_stream_youtube_only_in_720p_how_can/), [2](https://www.reddit.com/r/youtube/comments/3ijei1/how_to_watch_youtube_above_720p_dash_streams_in/cvi4bnx/?utm_source=reddit&utm_medium=web2x&context=3), [3](https://www.reddit.com/r/VLC/comments/aorvvm/how_can_i_play_this_youtube_video_in_1080p_in_vlc/ek7izf2/), [Possible fix/patch for video quality selection for VLC](https://trac.videolan.org/vlc/ticket/10237#no1)

             Then I tested **MPV player** with extension 'Watch with MPV', which played videos smoothly, and offers 'seeking' functionality - jumping back and forth in the video, and supports subtitles.
 MPV supports format and video quality choosing, but only statically through configuration file `~/.config/mpv.conf`

-            **Streamlink + MPV/VLC**: combination that combines GPU hardware acceleration of MPV/VLC with the ability to choose the video or stream quality
+            **Streamlink + MPV/VLC**: combination that combines GPU hardware acceleration of MPV/VLC with the ability to choose the video or stream quality.
+It provides an alternative way of playing web streams outside of (usually) poorly and less efficient multimedia player in browsers.
+[Streamlink - Arch Wiki](https://wiki.archlinux.org/index.php/Streamlink), [Streamlink - Homepage](https://streamlink.github.io/index.html) [List of multimedia plugins and utilities](https://github.com/ahjolinna/mpv-conf), [streamlink usage](https://github.com/ahjolinna/mpv-conf#basic-features), [another streamlink usage](https://stackoverflow.com/questions/13439442/command-line-youtube-in-vlc-player-quality-control/55110722#55110722), [Streamlink - Usage examples](https://streamlink.github.io/cli.html#tutorial)

             1. List formats for video (example)